 At any given time there is a wide variety of individuals camping across the diverse landscape of Algoma Country.
 Some are on extended trips, deep within the interior, while others are sitting by a fire pit in a folding lawn chair, at a designated campsite, just off the TransCanada Highway.
-Within Algoma’s 72,000 square kilometers rests a vast network of lakes and rivers, spanning the Great Lakes St. Lawrence forest and the vast northern boreal forests to provide a foundation for camping and wilderness exploration that is virtually limitless.
-Not only is there unrivaled potential for the expert, but there are plenty of user friendly camping options to ease the beginner into the joys of outdoor living.
+Within Algoma’s 72,000 square kilometres rests a vast network of lakes and rivers, spanning the Great Lakes St. Lawrence forest and the vast northern boreal forests to provide a foundation for camping and wilderness exploration that is virtually limitless.
+Not only is there unrivalled potential for the expert, but there are plenty of user-friendly camping options to ease the beginner into the joys of outdoor living.

 Ease Into It

 Even if we can picture ourselves strolling into the woods for an extended wilderness trip, carrying only an axe and a bag of flour, easing into the camping scene helps ensure a safe and pleasant experience.
 One of the best ways to acclimatize ourselves to the great outdoors is to spend a few nights at a designated campsite, either at a private campground or one within the Ontario Provincial Park system.
 We simply drive to a campground and choose a campsite.
 It will generally have a place to pitch a tent, a picnic table and a fire pit.

 Campgrounds are usually situated close to the water in particularly scenic areas with plenty of interpretive information about the woods, waters and wildlife.
 Provincial Parks are designated to preserve areas of natural and/or historic significance, and typically have common sense rules designed to retain the values the park was formed to protect.
 Campgrounds are heavy-use areas.
 Following the rules keep campsites beautiful for the next camper and also provides guidance on how to preserve our valuable wilderness for all to enjoy.